mattpovey/TotalRec/README.md

 2. Select the macOS target and run.
 3. On first record, macOS will request Screen Recording permission.
 Grant it in:
    - System Settings → Privacy & Security → Screen Recording → enable for this app
-4. (Optional) Configure OpenAI in Settings within the app.
+4. (Optional) Configure OpenAI API key in Settings within the app.

 ## Configuration
 ### Transcription Provider